Thanu18/Image_Processing-/README.md

-# Background Remover and Mangnifying the Object
+# Background Remover and Magnifying the Object

 Remove background from images using pre-trainded model and magnifying the object.